Déodat Roché

-Déodat Roché (13 December 1877 – 12 January 1978) was a French magistrate, philosopher, anthroposophy, freemason and historian of Catharism.
+Déodat Roché (13 December 1877 – 12 January 1978) was a French magistrate, philosopher, anthroposophist, freemason and historian of Catharism.
+He promoted a Cathar-tainted anthroposophy which was influenced by Druidism, Gnosticism and Hinduism.

 Life

 Early career

 Born in Arques, he became preoccupied with esoteric and spiritual questions at a young age.
 From 1890 onwards he and his father studied contemporary occult authors such as Fabre d'Olivet, Papus, Édouard Schuré, Paul Sédir, Allan Kardec and Fabre des Essarts.
 Aged 14 he learned of the Albigensian Crusade in his region of France, leading to an interest in the history and doctrines of the Cathars.

 In 1896 he joined Papus' "Groupe indépendant d'études ésotériques" and began corresponding with Sédir.
 In 1898 he was initiated into the Martinist Order by doctor Louis-Sophrone Fugairon and in 1899 joined Jules Doinel's Gnostic Church of France, in which he was ordained a deacon in 1901 and bishop of Carcassonne under the title "His Greatness Tau Theodotos" in 1903.
 However, he distanced himself from the Gnostic Church soon afterwards, finding their teachings too fixed.

 After gaining a licentiate in law and became a lawyer in 1901, in his spare time gaining another licentiate, this time in philosophy with a final thesis in 1903 entitled Plotin a-t-il simplifié le système des Valentiniens? ("Did Plotinus simplify the Valentinian system?").
 Whilst still studying in Toulouse, he collaborated with doctor Louis Sophrone Fugairon (another member of the Gnostic Church as "Tau Sophronius") to found the review Le Réveil des Albigeois.
 It was renamed La Gnose moderne in 1901 but stopped publication before 1904 after some exchanges with M. Rappaport's Viennese review Die Gnosis.

 He became a magistrate in 1906, initially in Limoux then in Carcassonne, but continued to contribute to philosophical reviews and spirituality associations such as the "Société de culture morale et de recherches psychiques".
 He was also initiated into "Les Vrais amis réunis", a Grand Orient de France Masonic lodge in Carcassonne, becoming a Worshipful Master and remaining a member for the rest of his life.